AnthonyDickson/flownet2-pytorch/INSTALL.md

 # Ubuntu 20.04
 There were issues installing nvidia-docker on the latest version of Ubuntu.
-It appears some drivers were not available.
+It appears some drivers were not available at the time of writing.

 # Windows
 The latest version of Docker (19.03) does not seem to support GPU on Windows yet.